-To understand the marketing metric LTV to CAC ratio, we first need to break down the two components: Lifetime Value (LTV) and Customer Acquisition Cost (CAC).
+To understand the marketing KPI, LTV to CAC ratio, we first need to break down the two components: Lifetime Value (LTV) and Customer Acquisition Cost (CAC).

 Lifetime Value (LTV), sometimes referred to as customer lifetime value, is the average revenue a single customer is predicted to generate over the duration of their account.

 Customer Acquisition Cost (CAC) is the average expense of gaining a single customer.

 The ratio of lifetime value to customer acquisition cost helps you determine how much you should be spending to acquire a customer.
 Calculating this ratio will show if you’re spending too much per customer or if you’re missing opportunities from not spending enough.